 The Gathering Place is Oahu’s nickname and there is a reason for that.
-For one thing, this was the main island in the old Hawaiian days, and it was considered the gathering place for everyone when something important was happening.
-I guess you can still think that way today, as Oahu has more residents on it than all the other Hawaiian Islands combined.
+For one thing, this was the main island in the old Hawaiian days.
+It was considered the gathering place for everyone when something important was happening.
+I guess you can still think that way today.
+Oahu has more residents on it than all the other Hawaiian Islands combined.

-The total population of Hawaii is right around 1.3 million, with almost 1 million of those being located on the island of Oahu.
-However, despite being a bit more crowded than the other islands, Oahu still has a number of amazing scenic attraction and activities to enjoy.
+The total population of Hawaii is right around 1.3 million.
+Almost 1 million being located on the island of Oahu.
+Despite being a bit more crowded than the other islands, Oahu still has a number of amazing scenic attraction and activities to enjoy.

-Honolulu, which is the capital of Hawaii, is also located on Oahu, as is Waikiki, the destination for most tourists.
-The island of Oahu is a melting pot of culture, and for someone looking to experience a ton of different things in one place Oahu is for you.
+Honolulu, which is the capital of Hawaii, is also located on Oahu.
+Waikiki, which is the the destination for most tourists is also on the island.
+It caters to almost 5 million visitors per year and offers a great number of tours and attraction for visitors.
+We could say that the island of Oahu is a melting pot of culture.
+For someone looking to experience a ton of different things in one place Oahu is for you.

-There is also a lot to see and do on the North Shore of Oahu, as Old Haleiwa Town offers up some great food and a ton of little ma and pa stores, all of which are sure to please.
+There is also a lot to see and do on the North Shore of Oahu.
+Old Haleiwa town offers up some great food and a ton of little ma and pa stores, all of which are sure to please.
 Keep driving further out and you will hit Mokuleia Beach and hiking area.
-Famous as the backdrop of the hit TV show LOST, Mokuleia also offers one of the better hikes on Oahu.
 While not a steep hike, you will find one of the best views on Oahu at the end of the hike, complete with a bird and seal sanctuary.